 However, in the Top Free Action Games category, it is #48 on iPhone and #138 on iPad.

-In Brazil: the game ranks third on iPhone and seventh on iPad in top free action games, but takes the first spot on iPhone as the highest grossing action game (#7 on iPad).
+In Brazil: the game ranks third on iPhone and seventh on iPad in top free action games but takes the first spot on iPhone as the highest-grossing action game (#7 on iPad).

 In Mexico: the title snatches the first spot on iPhone for Top Free Action Game and the seventh one on iPad.
 It does well too in the Top Grossing category, since it is #1 on iPhone and #2 on iPad.

 US players seem to have primarily downloaded the game from iOS rather than via Android.
 Free Fire is even ranked pretty well for a game that just started popping on the western map.
-Funnily enough, thanks to Sensor Tower, we can also see how Android is favoured by certain countries.
+Funnily enough, thanks to Sensor Tower, we can also see how Android is favored by certain countries.
 For example, India and its massive amount of installs coming mostly from the Google Store.

 Free Fire eSports

 With its fast pacing, short matches of 10 minutes, and open gameplay allowing players to adopt different roles based on how they want to play (and not just the character), Free Fire was made for eSports.
 Even if the game started small, it was easy to see the potential behind it.
-And it paid off, since the Free Fire eSports scene is thriving.
+And it paid off since the Free Fire eSports scene is thriving.
 It is one of the most active eSports out there, managing to always have something planned.
 Free Fire also helped develop how eSports is perceived in Asia and Latin America.